 If you're an employee, your payments will match your ordinary pay up to a maximum of $606.46 a week before tax.

-- a maximum payment to match your average earnings up to $606.46 a week before tax
+- your average weekly earnings up to a maximum of $606.46 a week before tax

 - a minimum payment of $189 a week before tax.

 You will receive at least the equivalent of 10 hours a week at the minimum wage.

 We calculate your ‘ordinary weekly pay’ and ‘average weekly income’ and then use the higher of the two to get your estimated income.
 These amounts are calculated as follows.

 Your last 4 weeks’, 2 fortnights’, or 1 month’s' worth of earnings (depending on how often you’re paid) from your employer divided by 4.